Home Energy Assistance

 The Application Process

-To check the status of your application, remaining benefits and payments made on your account call (978) 871-6767.
+After submitting your application, you may check the status of your application, remaining benefits and payments made on your account by calling our automated status line: (978) 531-8810.

 Determination of Eligibility and Payment to Vendors